OpenSIPS/opensips-cli/docs/modules/database.md

 * `template_url` - the connection string to the database in template mode.
 The URL will connect to a given database and select a template to execute the given task.
-Only database products supporting a role concept will evaluate this config options (e.g. PostgreSQL).
+Only database products supporting a role concept will evaluate this config option (e.g. PostgreSQL).
 Example: `postgres://user:password@host:5432`
 * `database_name` - the name of the database.
-Modules will be created, dropped, or added to this database_name.
+Modules may be created, dropped or added to this database.
 * `database_modules` - a space-separated list of the module names.
-If processed with `create` command, the corresponding tables will be deployed.
-Defaults are: `acc alias_db auth_db avpops clusterer dialog dialplan dispatcher domain drouting group load_balancer msilo permissions rtpproxy rtpengine speeddial tls_mgm usrloc`
+If processed with the `create` command, the corresponding tables will be deployed.
+Default modules: `acc alias_db auth_db avpops clusterer dialog dialplan dispatcher domain drouting group load_balancer msilo permissions rtpproxy rtpengine speeddial tls_mgm usrloc`
 * `database_force_drop` - indicates whether the `drop` command will drop the database without user interaction.